kamwitsta/screpl/doc/3-usage.md

     └─ a1 fn2
        ...

 When a tree is so large that displaying it in the terminal is impractical, `print-tree` can take a filename as an additional argument, and print the tree to a file instead.
+See also `print-products` in section 3.4. below.

-It is also possible to test whether a tree contains specific leaves without printing the entire tree.
+In order to test whether a tree contains specific leaves without printing the entire tree.
 The function `find-paths` returns full paths from the root of the tree to any leaf that satisfies a regular expression:

     ; Example 3.2-6